 Research studies linked the presence of canker sores to gastrointestinal tract diseases like peptic ulcers and Chron’s disease.
 Few studies marked the association between oral ulcers and H.Pylori bacteria.

 Yogurt (an emulsion of fat) can form a protective hydrophobic coat around the ulcer isolating it from surrounding irritants.
 It can speed up the healing process.

 Milk of magnesia

-Well known as an oral buffer, milk of magnesia helps in neutralising acidic products in the oral cavity.
-Few drops of it on the ulcer for three times a day (before having food) can be useful in treating ulcers.
+Well known as an oral buffer, milk of magnesia helps neutralize acidic products in the oral cavity.
+A few drops of it on the ulcer for three times a day (before having food) can be useful in treating ulcers.

 Chamomile has been used for centuries to treat many oral diseases.
 Its analgesic effect can help in curing canker sores.

 Apply chamomile extract on the ulcer twice daily, leaving it to dry for 10 to 15 min can be sufficient.

 Ice has anti-inflammatory properties.
 A piece of ice on and off the ulcer for 10 min can aid in decreasing the inflammation in canker sores.

 Vitamin b complex